ijlee2/create-v2-addon-repo/.github/ISSUE_TEMPLATE/ask-for-new-feature-or-refactor.md

 ---

 Hello!
-Thanks for taking time to suggest how we can improve `embroider-toolbox`.
+Thanks for taking time to suggest how we can improve `create-v2-addon-repo`.

 Before you make a new issue, please search for similar issues.
 It's possible that someone has made a request already.